-4.13 Alternatives Proposed for Selection
+4.13 Selected Alternatives

 The overall objective of the restoration process is to make the environment and public whole for injuries to natural resources and/or service losses resulting from the release.
 To meet that objective, the benefits of restoration actions must be related, or have an appropriate nexus, to the natural resource injuries and losses.
-To achieve this fundamental objective, the Trustees are proposing restoration alternatives 1-10 to compensate the public for the natural resource injuries.
+To achieve this fundamental objective, the Trustees are selecting restoration alternatives 1 - 10 to compensate the public for the natural resource injuries.
 These projects best met all eligibility and screening criteria.

-Alternatives 11 and 12 are non-preferred alternatives, and are not proposed for selection.
+Alternatives 11 and 12 are non-preferred alternatives and have not been selected.
 Alternative 11 has been funded outside of the NRDA process.
 However, there is potential for additional restoration actions related to this alternative to be considered in future restoration planning phases, as the alternative was evaluated and scored highly.

-The Trustees estimate restoration implementation for these preferred alternatives at approximately \$11.35 million, based on current project proposals and budgets (Table 4.13).
-Actual costs may differ depending on future contingencies.
+The Trustees estimate restoration implementation for these selected alternatives at approximately \$12.3 million, based on current project proposals and budgets (Table 4.13).
+Actual costs may differ depending on future contingencies, including administrative costs.
 As described earlier, the Trustees will continue to approach restoration planning and public review in phases until all remaining restoration funds are expended.